syncfusion-content/blazor-docs/blazor/datepicker/date-format.md

 By default, the DatePicker's format is based on the culture.
 You can also set the own [Custom Format](https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) or [Standard Format](https://learn.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings) by using the [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.SfDatePicker-1.html#Syncfusion_Blazor_Calendars_SfDatePicker_1_Format) property.

-> Once the date format property has been defined, it will be common for all the cultures.
+> Once the date format property has been defined, it will be applied consistently to all cultures, regardless of their conventions for representing the date value.
+In other words, the date format property serves as a standardized way of representing the date value, ensuring that it is displayed and entered consistently regardless of the culture or region in which the application is used.

 The following code demonstrates the DatePicker with the custom format (`yyyy-MM-dd`).